mathjeff/AdaptiveInterpolator/README.md

 AdaptiveInterpolator
 by Jeff Gaston

-The AdaptiveInterpolater was created to performs numerical interpolation for multidimensional data.
-It's essentially an R tree.
+AdaptiveInterpolater was created to predict the value of a function based on example data.
+It's essentially an [R tree](https://en.wikipedia.org/wiki/R-tree) that predicts each value to be the average of the points in its box.

-The caller chooses a number of dimensions in the input space, and provides several data points by calling AddDatapoint.
-When the caller invokes Interpolate, then the interpolator categorizes the the data points and attempts to fit a somewhat smooth surface to them, and uses the value of the surface for that input to generate the output.

-Currently, the implementation is a binary tree that splits in different dimensions according to the shape of the data.
-At some point in the future it may be worth implementing a linear interpolator after having found a region from which to interpolate.
+Interesting attributes of AdaptiveInterpolator:

+1. It adjusts how far to split a node [based on](https://github.com/mathjeff/AdaptiveInterpolator/blob/master/Source/Lazy/LazyDimension_Interpolator.cs#L83) how good the predictions are.

+  * When predictions are good, then noise is small, and there are more splits and better predictions.

+  * When predictions are bad, then noise is large, and there are fewer splits so we can better estimate the noise.

+2. It evaluates dimension values [lazily](https://github.com/mathjeff/AdaptiveInterpolator/blob/master/Source/Lazy/LazyDimension_Interpolator.cs#L17)

+  * This can help when computing the value of a specific dimension is expensive.

+  * AdaptiveInterpolator can handle [thousands of dimensions](http://github.com/mathjeff/ActivityRecommender) and tens of thousands of datapoints on a phone in under a second

+3. Each split is [a vote](https://github.com/mathjeff/AdaptiveInterpolator/blob/master/Source/Lazy/LazyDimension_InterpolatorBox.cs#L87) of several dimensions

+  * This can help when individual dimensions are independently noisy.